Nexis-Network/homepage/content/docs/manage/endpoints.md

 ### Update a compute endpoint with the API

-The following Exzo Network API method updates the specified compute endpoint.
-To view the API documentation for this method, refer to the [Exzo Network API reference](https://api-docs.neon.tech/reference/updateprojectendpoint).
+The following Nexis Network API method updates the specified compute endpoint.
+To view the API documentation for this method, refer to the [Nexis Network API reference](https://api-docs.neon.tech/reference/updateprojectendpoint).

 ```text
 PATCH /projects/{project_id}/endpoints/{endpoint_id}